Looking after yourself and your diabetes – preventing complications

 Your GP will organise most of these tests, and many of them can be done in your local GP practice.
 It may be useful to keep your own appointment diary to stay on track, and ensure you have the right tests at the right time.

-A good aim is to have an HbA1c level below 53 mmol/mol.
+If you have Diabetes, a good aim is to have an HbA1c level below 48 mmol/mol.
 However, everyone is different and you and your GP will agree on a target that’s right for you.

 Maintaining a healthy weight can help to reduce HbA1c, blood pressure and cholesterol – all of which help to reduce the risk of cardiovascular disease.
 Research shows that, if you are overweight, losing just 5-10% of your body weight can significantly improve your HbA1c.
 Getting into the habit of eating a healthy diet and engaging in regular physical activity can help you lose weight and keep it off.

 3.)
 Monitor your blood pressure

 Having type 2 diabetes increases the risk of heart and circulation disease, and high blood pressure can further increase this risk.
 It can also increase the risk of damaging small blood vessels to various parts of the body including the kidneys, eyes and nerves.

 Blood pressure can be lowered through a healthy diet and regular activity.
 Stopping smoking and cutting down on salt intake can also help to reduce blood pressure.

 Your blood pressure will be checked at least once a year by your GP.
 Typically, people with diabetes should aim for a blood pressure of 130/80 or below.
 However, you and your GP may work together to come up with a target that realistic and achievable for you.